How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Rate Is it fast or slow? (tachycardia or bradycardia)

-• PR Interval: This measures the time from the start of the P wave to the start of the QRS complex.
-It shows how long the electrical signal takes to travel from the atria to the ventricles.
+• PR interval: from the start of the P wave to the start of the QRS complex (atria-to-ventricle signal time).

-• QT Interval: This measures the time from the start of the QRS complex to the end of the T wave.
-It shows how long the ventricles take to contract and then recover.
+• QT interval: from the start of the QRS to the end of the T wave (contraction plus recovery).

 Interval Type Normal Range (msec) Normal Range (sec) Small Squares